Jory-Alexander/programming-assignments/README.md

 # programming-assignments
-programming assignments from my Intro and Intermediate Java classes
+Programming assignments from my Intro and Intermediate Java classes